cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_16.rst

 | Phrase: smell something up
 | Definition: permeate an area with a bad smell.
 | Usage: He smelled up the whole house.
+|
+| break
+| Phrase: break ground
+| Definition: do preparatory digging or other work prior to building or planting something.
+| Usage: The president of the company came to break ground for the new building.
+| Phrase: break new (or fresh) ground
+| Definition: do something innovative that is considered an advance or positive benefit.
+| Usage: Apple's really broken new ground with their latest product—I've never seen anything like it.
+| Phrase: break off
+| Definition: If part of something breaks off or if you break it off, it come off or is removed by force.
+| Usage: Grace broke off a large piece of the clay.
+| Definition: interrupt.
+| Usage: Luias broke off in mid-sentence.
+|
+| beenline
+| Definition: a straight line between two places.
+| Phrase: make a beeline for
+| Definition: hurry directly to.
+| Usage: Billy came into the kitchen and made a beeline for the cookies.
+|
+| maiden flight/voyage [处女航]
+| Definition: The maiden voyage or flight of a ship or aircraft is the first offical journey that it makes.
+| Usage: In 1912, the Titanic sank on her maiden voyage.
+|
+| debut
+| Definition: The debut of a performer or sports player is their first public performance, appearance, or recording.
+| Usage: Her debut album “Sugar time”. [出道作品]
+| Usage: Lionel Messi made his debut for Barcelona 12 years ago this weekend.
+| Usage: Barca brought on the 23-year-old Columbia defender Yerry Mina for his debut.
+| :abbr:`IPO (initial public offering)`

 .. figure:: images/circular_agriculture_fields.jpg